johnhyde/island/06 back alley shenanigans.md

 "Who?" said Thomas.

 "That bartender at the MetCafe you were palling around with," said the martini killer, undeterred.
 "You know, it's ironic.
-He would end other Barts, but in the end... he was ended by me (a non-Bart)."
+He could end other Barts, but in the end... he was ended by me (a non-Bart)."

 "Oh..." said Thomas.
 Obviously, every death of a righteous man was a tragedy, but he hadn't really come to know—— Thomas ducked.
 Another glass flew over his head, right through where his head had been.
 "Jesus," he muttered.